XiaoSong-CPE/XiaoSong-CPE.github.io/docs/c-en.md

 ### Fragen

-- Why does the author choose “nettles” as the title of the story?
-What is the meaning?
+- Why did the author choose "nettles" as the title of the story?
+What does it mean?
-  - “nettles” are the key symbol in which Mike and I hide from the haevy rain in the climax of the story, which represent the relationship between Mike and I, that is, a relationship can be kept with distance but should not be too close.
+  - Nettles" is the key symbol in which Mike and I hide from the heavy rain in the climax of the story, which represents the relationship between Mike and I, that is, a relationship can be kept with distance but should not be too close.

 - What is the narrative structure of the story?
-How does the author begin the narration?
-Do you find this beginning interesting or peculiar?
+How does the author start the story?
+Do you find this beginning interesting or strange?
 Why or why not?
   - Narrative structure of the story
-    - Part 1 (1~2): meeting with old friend
+    - Part 1 (1~2): Meeting an old friend
-    - Part 2 (3~15): memories von childhood
+    - Part 2 (3~15): Childhood memories
-    - Part 3 (16~26): background of "my" family conflictions
+    - Part 3 (16~26): Background of "my" family conflicts
-    - Part 4 (27~38): reunion with old friend
+    - Part 4 (27~38): Meeting with old friend
-    - Part 5 (39~49): feeling arose
+    - Part 5 (39~49): Feeling arose
-    - Part 6 (50~68): things happened between me and Mike
+    - Part 6 (50~68): What happened between me and Mike
-    - Part 7 (69~90): the rain and Mike's pass
+    - Part 7 (69~90): The rain and Mike's pass
-    - Part 8 (91~95): after the rain and my feelings
+    - Part 8 (91~95): After the rain and my feelings
-  - The narrative begins with author's meeting with her old friend, without explain any background.
-This is an interesting beginning because it attracts readers who wonder what happend or will happen between the two.
+  - The narrative begins with the author meeting her old friend without any explanation of the background.
+This is an interesting beginning, because it attracts readers who wonder what has happened or will happen between the two.

 ## The One Against the Many